Relax, Modern Family fans; 'Phil Dunphy' isn't dead: Reunion photo sends fans into meltdown

 Buzzing excitement quickly turned to confusion on Thursday when Hollywood actor Sofia Vergara shared pictures from the first reunion of the Modern Family cast since the show ended.

-This confusion revolved around no other than everyone's beloved 'cool dad' on the show, 'Phil Dunphy'.
-The baffling question being - is he dead?
+This confusion revolved around none other than everyone's beloved 'cool dad' on the show, 'Phil Dunphy' (played by Ty Burrell) — all because of the way his absence was marked at the reunion: with a single framed photo that the cast posed with and reminisced around.

-In the photos shared by Sofia Vergara on her Instagram, Ty Burrell who plays Phil Dunphy makes an appearance through a framed photograph.

 In another reel shared, Jesse Tyler Ferguson, who plays the frank lawyer Mitchell Pritchett and Sara Hayland, who plays Ty's daughter are seen saying 'miss you' to Ty's picture as they are joined by the rest of the cast members.